hbs-rcs/hbsgrid-docs/docs/support/account-requests.md

-# Requesting an HBSGrid Account
+# HBS Grid Account Requests

 HBS faculty, staff, doctoral students and their guests are eligible for HBSGrid accounts.